Code-Institute-Submissions/fergalquinn77-project3/README.md

 ## USER STORIES

 * As a User, I want the game that I can set the difficulty
-* As a User, I want the option to see how how many bombs I've left and how many ships are sunk
+* As a User, I want the option to see how many bombs I've left and how many ships are sunk
 * As a User, I want to see how I performed compared to other users
 * As a User, I want the option to play again